Cidaas/terraform-provider-cidaas/README.md

 - `allow_login_with` (Set of String) allow_login_with is used to specify the preferred methods of login allowed for a client.
 Allowed values are EMAIL, MOBILE and USER_NAMEThe default is set to `['EMAIL', 'MOBILE', 'USER_NAME']`.
 - `allowed_fields` (Set of String)
 - `allowed_groups` (Attributes List) (see [below for nested schema](#nestedatt--allowed_groups))
-- `allowed_logout_urls` (Set of String) Allowed logout URLs for OAuth2 client.
 - `allowed_mfa` (Set of String)
 - `allowed_origins` (Set of String) List of the origins allowed to access the client.
 - `allowed_roles` (Set of String)
-- `allowed_scopes` (Set of String) The URL of the company website. allowed_scopes is a required attribute.
-It must be provided in the main config or common_config
 - `allowed_web_origins` (Set of String) List of the web origins allowed to access the client.
 - `always_ask_mfa` (Boolean)
 - `application_meta_data` (Map of String) A map to add metadata of a client.